borntyping/borntyping.github.io/index.md

 - [FFXIV Timers][ffxiv-timers] — a tiny web app using with [Svelte](https://svelte.dev/).
 - [FFXIV Signposts][ffxiv-signposts] — a tiny web app using [Vue.js](https://vuejs.org) (2023)
 - [FFXIV Daily Quest Tracker][ffxiv-daily-quest-tracker] — a tiny web app using [Alpine.js](https://alpinejs.dev/) (2023)

-## Personal life

-I also use this site to publish a list of [books I recommend][books], containing some of my favourite works of fiction.

-You can find me at [@borntyping][cohost] on cohost.

 ## Posts